Jayne Mansfield: Estate

 After Mansfield's death, Hargitay, Cimber, Vera Peers (Mansfield's mother), William Pigue (Jayne Marie's legal guardian), and Charles Goldring (Mansfield's business manager), as well as Bernard B. Cohen and Jerome Webber (both administrators of the estate) filed unsuccessful suits to gain control of her estate.
-Mansfield's estate was appraised initially at $600,000 ($ million in dollars), including the Pink Palace, estimated at $100,000 ($ in dollars), a sports car sold for $7,000 ($ in dollars), her jewelry, and Sam Brody's $185,000 estate left to her in his last will ($ in dollars).
-In 1971, Beverly Brody sued the Mansfield estate for $325,000 ($ in dollars) worth of presents and jewelry given to Mansfield by Sam Brody; the suit was settled out of court.
-However, her four eldest children (Jayne Marie, Mickey, Zoltan, and Mariska) went to court in 1977 to find that approximately $500,000 in debt that Mansfield had incurred ($ million in dollars), including $11,000 for lingerie ($ in dollars), $11,600 for plumbing of the heart-shaped swimming pool ($ in dollars), and litigation had left the estate insolvent.
+Mansfield's estate was appraised initially at $600,000, including the Pink Palace, estimated at $100,000, a sports car sold for $7,000, her jewelry, and Sam Brody's $185,000 estate left to her in his last will.
+In 1971, Beverly Brody sued the Mansfield estate for $325,000 worth of presents and jewelry given to Mansfield by Sam Brody; the suit was settled out of court.
+However, her four eldest children (Jayne Marie, Mickey, Zoltan, and Mariska) went to court in 1977 to find that approximately $500,000 in debt that Mansfield had incurred, including $11,000 for lingerie, $11,600 for plumbing of the heart-shaped swimming pool, and litigation had left the estate insolvent.

 The Pink Palace was sold.
 Its subsequent owners included Ringo Starr and Engelbert Humperdinck.
 Cass Elliot is often falsely claimed to have owned the home.
 In 2002, Humperdinck sold it to developers, and the house was demolished in November of that year.
 What remained of her estate was subsequently managed by CMG Worldwide, an intellectual property-management company.